 –

-2. A spouse committing fornication (see again how I defined fornication above) against the other.
-This automatically requires separation by the innocent spouse that was violated.
-The violating spouse is now connected to more than one.
-If it be the man, he now has two bodies (wives).
-If it be the woman, she now has two heads (husbands; consider the Samaritan woman at the well).
-The violating spouse has done what Jesus declared His creation was not to do – fornicate their union.
-It’s this permanent marital defiling by the violating spouse that frees the innocent spouse from the connection.
+If in a legitimate marriage and a spouse commits sexual fornication (see again how I defined fornication above) against the other, although the connection is not eliminated to that violating spouse, this automatically requires (demands) sexual separation by the innocent spouse from their violating spouse.
+The violating spouse is now connected to more than one in a defiled manner.
+If it be the man in adultery, he now has two bodies (wives).
+If it be the wife in adultery, she now has two heads (husbands; consider the Samaritan woman at the well).
+If it be homosexuality or bestiality, it is utter “confusion.”
+The violating spouse has done what Scripture declares those regenerated in Christ are not to do – fornicate their bodies.
+It’s this permanent marital defiling by the violating spouse that frees the innocent spouse from the connection for their purity’s sake.
 The fornicator will never be free and can never legitimately marry again.
-Every sexual engagement thereafter will be fornicated to them and their other.
+Every sexual engagement thereafter with the opposite sex will be fornicated to them and their other.
 Forgiveness does not eliminate their original unholy physical connection.
 Their body is permanently defiled.

 –